anderson-marques/js-functions/README.md

 ## High Level Functions

 High level functions are JavaScript functions that respect a default interface and can orcherstrate the execution of low level functions.

+## Improvements

+- Babel for using EC2015/EC6
+- Kotlin scripts to javascript